 Steve: The quantizer?
-Oh, becuase you hae control over it as opposed to I and O. Becuase you don:t have the optimum control over it.
+Oh, because you has control over it as opposed to I and O. Because you don:t have the optimum control over it.
 In other words, someone says "I want that shade of gray to be that shade of purple."
 You can't do it, everything affects everything else.
-You take these four levels and you adjust one and nothing happens on the oter levels.
+You take these four levels and you aljust one and nothing happens on the oter levels.
 Totally rock solid.